 If the taxpayer is claiming an exception to the disallowance of the expense reported in Part I or Part II of Schedule G, the taxpayer must complete and include Schedule G-2.
-Schedule G-2 is not included in the CBT-100 packet.
-The schedule is available on the Division's website.
+Schedule G-2 is available on the Division's website.